Early Detection of Developmental Disorders

 Core Function: Research and Evaluation

-The goals of the study are: to test the M-CHAT-R, to determine whether the guidelines for its use apply to the sibling population; to broaden the follow-up screen; to evaluate screen-negative cases to look for missed cases; and to determine the test-retest reliability of the M-CHAT-R. Researchers at our center will screen 240 infant siblings between the ages of 16 and 30 months and then provide a follow-up re-screening at 3 to 3.5 years.
+The goals of the project are: to test the M-CHAT-R, to determine whether the guidelines for its use apply to the sibling population; to broaden the follow-up screen; to evaluate screen-negative cases to look for missed cases; and to determine the test-retest reliability of the M-CHAT-R. Researchers will screen 240 infant siblings between the ages of 16 and 30 months and then provide a follow-up re-screening at 3 to 3.5 years.
 Children who screen positive will be provided with diagnostic evaluation at no cost to families.
 In addition, researchers will randomly select 30 siblings who screen negative and provide a follow-up evaluation at about 3 years of age to estimate the rate of false negatives.